NON-Specific94/Nightfox-color-palette-wallpaers/README.md

 IMPORTANT

 The above described installation instructions are shown on the example of Linux Mint.
 If you have a different system/distribution, the names of the directories with folders may be different.
-## To-Do
+## Status Project

+- Wallpapers in Duskfox variant - 100%

-- Wallpapers in Nordfox variant
+- Wallpapers in Nordfox variant - 100%

-- Wallpapers in Carbonfox variant
+- Wallpapers in Carbonfox variant - In Progress

-- Wallpapers in Terafox variant
+- Wallpapers in Terafox variant - In Progress

 ## Special thanks